 Why are buyer intent signals important?

-• Personalize outreach: Adapt messaging and communication to address specific needs and pain points the signals reveal.
-Personalized outreach helps build a bond with potential customers, as they feel understood and valued, increasing their likelihood of responding positively.
+Personalize outreach: Adapt messaging and communication to address specific needs and pain points the signals reveal.
+Personalized outreach addresses specific needs and pain points, increasing response rates and conversion.

-• Improve conversion rates: Increase the potential for signal-based selling by engaging with prospects at the right time and with the right message.
-When prospects feel that a company truly understands their needs, they are more likely to trust the company and move forward in the buying process.
+Improve conversion rates: Increase the potential for signal-based selling by engaging with prospects at the right time and with the right message.
+Engage prospects with the right message at the right time, and they move through the buying process faster.

 Buyer intent signal types